 6.1.
 The manufacturer shall provide a documentation package which gives access to the basic design of the system and, if applicable, the means by which it is linked to other vehicle systems.
 The function of the system including its sensing and warning strategy shall be explained and the documentation shall describe how the operational status of the system is checked, whether there is an influence on other vehicle systems, and the method(s) used in establishing the situations which will result in a failure warning signal being displayed.
-The documentation package shall give sufficient information for the Type Approval Authority to identify the vehicle type and to aid decision-making on the selection of worst-case conditions.
+The documentation package shall give sufficient information for the Type Approval Authority to identify the type and to aid decision-making on the selection of worst-case conditions.

+6.1.1.
+The documentation package for paragraph 3.1. b) according to Annex 1 Appendix 1.

+6.1.2.
+The documentation package for paragraph 3.1. c) according to Annex 1 Appendix 2.

+6.1.3.
+The documentation package for paragraph 3.1. d) according to Annex 1 Appendix 3.

 6.2.
 Test conditions